This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 What is Glycemic Index?

 Glycemic index (GI) is a scale from 1 to 100 that shows how quickly, or how slowly, a food raises your blood sugar.
-Foods are assigned a value based on one serving, eaten alone, without the influence of other foods.
-(Be aware that the serving size changes for each food.)
+Foods are assigned a value based on the food eaten by itself, without the influence of other foods.

-Low glycemic foods have a smaller affect on blood sugar than medium or high glycemic foods.
+Low glycemic foods have a smaller effect on blood sugar than medium or high glycemic foods.

 Here's how the scale is broken into low, medium and high.